 - August 1, 2024 - to include all terms between summer 2023 to spring 2024

-The schedule is listed below and check out the COSI Calendar for a full list of all program events.
+Check out the COSI Calendar for a full list of all program events.

 - COSI Point of Contact